MicrosoftDocs/Viva/Viva/glint/setup/viva-glint-tenant-provision.md

 Microsoft FastTrack can provide help with Microsoft Viva foundational products and capabilities - at no extra cost for the life of your eligible subscription.

+- [Check your eligibility](/microsoft-365/fasttrack/eligibility) for Microsoft FastTrack support.
-If you’re already registered for Microsoft FastTrack and need support, [use this link](https://www.microsoft.com/fasttrack/microsoft-viva).
+- If you’re already registered for Microsoft FastTrack and need support, [use this link](https://www.microsoft.com/fasttrack/microsoft-viva).

-To check your eligibility for FastTrack support, [use this link](/microsoft-365/fasttrack/eligibility).
+- If you're not registered, [use this link](https://www.microsoft.com/fasttrack/microsoft-viva) and select **Sign In** to complete the registration procress and submit a request for assistance.